fjsaezm/mcd/AUDIO/MyNotes/APPSA.md

 However, this data is not always **clean**.

+---

+MISSING INFORMATION TILL SLIDE 13

+---

+The DET curve and the EER can help us to stablish a trade-off.

+### Spectral feature space - Vector quantization

+Consider that we have a signal and for each time instant $t$ we have a feature vector.
+If we represent some features (typically 2, so that we can see it in 2D), features from different speakers talking in the same language may overlap.
+Furthermore, there exists intra-locutor variability due to different factors.

+We would like to construct a more robust feature space.
+We construct the **codebook** using K-means, which group features in clusters.
+Having the $K$ cluster for a user, when a new user comes, we compute the distance of the features to the centroids and the speaker can be determined.

+### Gaussian Mixture Models

+Consider that each feature vector is a sample.
+Using all the samples, we can build a _Gaussian Mixture Model (GMM)_, obtaining a multidimensional probability density function.

+$$
+p(\mathbf{x}|\lambda_p) = \sum_{i=1}^M w_{ip}g_{ip}(\mathbf{x})
+$$

+We can fit a $M$ Gaussian mixture model to our data, usually using the Expectation Maximization algorithm.
+After this, when a test sample comes, we can compute the likelihood of this new sample, usually assuming independence.

+What problem does this GMM have?

+- If we have low data from a locutor, the GMM will probably not be well fit for this locutor.
+- When the dimensionality is increased, the number of parameters to estimate explodes.

+A solution for the second problem is to use _diagonal_ covariance matrices.
+This results in faster training and also better results.
+It has been proved that, using a big enough $M$, a GMM using diagonal matrix can approximate a GMM with non diagonal matrices.

+## Universal model

+Sometimes we may lack data .........

+The **Universal Background Model (UBM)** is a GMM that represents a _general locutor_, using generic data that it is available.
+With this base, we **adapt** the generic locutor model to the incoming user, using **Maximum a Posteriori** estimation.

+Using this, we get **the difference** between the general locutor and the incoming locutor.

+## Supervectors

+Usually, when having data from a locutor, estimating covariances it is quite hard due the lack of data.
+Due to this, we sometimes consider **only adapting the means** of the adapted GMM.
+This is called the **means supervector**.

+$$
+\text{supervector}_\lambda = \begin{matrix} \mu_1 \\ \vdots \\ \mu_n\end{matrix}
+$$

+The dimension of this vector is $N \times D$, where $N$ is the number of gaussians and $D$ is the data dimensionality.

+### Factor Analysis

+Having the supervectors, we would like to reduce the dimensionality.
+We can remember that to obtain each supervector, we fitted a GMM to each user, which may have varied **OR NOT** from the _general locutor_.

 # Representación de señales de audio.

 **Objetivo**.
 Representar señales de audio de diversas formas.
 La